Great Bookham

-Great Bookham is a village in Surrey, England, one of six semi-urban spring line settlements between the towns of Leatherhead and Guildford.
+Great Bookham is a village in the Mole Valley district, in Surrey, England, one of six semi-urban spring line settlements between the towns of Leatherhead and Guildford.
 With the narrow strip parish of Little Bookham, it forms part of the Saxon settlement of Bocham ("the village by the beeches").
 The Bookhams are surrounded by common land, and Bookham railway station in Church Road, Great Bookham, serves both settlements.

-The villages are astride the A246, which is the non-motorway and direct route between the two towns.
-Once two distinct villages, the Bookhams have long been interconnected with residential roads that give the impression of one large village.
+The villages are astride the A246, which is the and direct route between the two towns.
+Once two distinct villages, the Bookhams have long been interconnected with residential roads which give the impression of one large village.

 On the southern edge of the village is Polesden Lacey, a country house surrounded by more than 1000 acre of grounds.
 It is owned by the National Trust and open to the public.

 History

 According to a charter c.675, the original of which is lost but which exists in a later form, there were granted to the Abbey twenty dwellings at Bocham cum Effingham.
 This was confirmed by four Saxon kings; King Offa of Mercia and of the nations roundabout in 787; King Æthelstan who was "King and ruler of the whole island of Britain" in 933 confirmed the privileges to the monastery; King Edgar, "Emperor of all Britain" in 967 confirmed "twelve mansiones" in Bocham, and King Edward the Confessor, King of the English, in 1062 confirmed twenty mansae at Bocham cum Effingham, Driteham and Pechingeorde.

 Great Bookham lay within the Anglo-Saxon administrative district of Effingham half hundred.

 The Domesday Book of 1086, which was a survey for taxation purposes, makes the first known distinction between the parishes of Great and Little Bookham, if it is assumed that there was no separate parish at the time of the charter of Edward the Confessor in 1062.
 Driteham and Pechingeorde are both referred to in the Domesday Book and appear to have been absorbed into the manors of Effingham and Effingham East Court.
-Great Bookham appears in the Domesday Book as Bocheham.
+Great Bookham appears in the Domesday Book in the ancient hundred of Effingham as Bocheham.
 It was held by St Peter's Abbey, Chertsey.
 Its Domesday Assets were: 13 hides; 1 church, 1 mill worth 10s, 20 ploughs, 6 acre of meadow, woodland and herbage worth 110 hogs.
 It rendered (in total): £15.

 It seems probable, as the number of cottages in Bookham and Effingham remained constant, that the later charters must have been copies of earlier charters which were not revised to accord with the actual number of cottages at any one time.

+In 1951 the civil parish had a population of 7885.
+On 1 April 1974 the parish was abolished.